The stings of bees and wasps cause localized pain, swelling and mild redness to the site of the sting.

 - Alternatively, if you have 100% pure aloe vera gel, you can put some of the gel on the site of the sting to soothe the pain and reduce the swelling.
 Aloe vera is very soothing and antiseptic, so it is a useful addition to your dog’s first aid kit.

-You may also consider adding this natural healing cream to your dog’s first aid kit – it contains healing herbs and natural ingredients that help soothe and heal bug bites and stings, as well as minor cuts, scratches, etc.:
+You may also consider adding Dr. Harvey’s Organic First Aid Healing Cream for Dogs to your dog’s first aid kit.
+This cream contains healing herbs and natural ingredients that help soothe and heal bug bites and stings, as well as minor cuts, scratches, etc.

 When to Seek Immediate Veterinary Attention?